Early Childhood Education

 Career Information

-The Associate in Science in Early Childhood Education transfer degree was designed to facilitate students’ successful transfer to certain California State University (CSU) campuses that prepares them for advanced study in a variety of baccalaureate degree programs including teaching, child development specialist, program director, and child life specialist.
+The Associate in Science in Early Childhood Education transfer degree was designed to facilitate students’ successful transfer to certain California State University (CSU) campuses that prepare them for advanced study in a variety of baccalaureate degree programs including teaching, child development specialist, program director, and child life specialist.
 With a baccalaureate degree in ECE/Child Development, students are eligible for the master teacher and site supervisor levels of the CA child development permit, using the alternative qualifications category.
 Students who are planning to obtain an associate degree and not continue to a baccalaureate program are advised to complete the Early Childhood Education AA degree rather than this AS-T. The AA degree provides a comprehensive foundation for in-depth early childhood teacher preparation necessary for those seeking employment after completion of the degree.
 NOTE TO TRANSFER STUDENTS: The Associate in Science in Early Childhood Education for Transfer program is designed for students who plan to transfer to a campus of the California State University (CSU).
 Other than the required core, the courses you choose to complete this degree will depend to some extent on the selected CSU for transfer.
-In addition, some CSU-GE Breadth or IGETC requirements can also be completed using courses required for this associate degree for transfer major (known as “double-counting”).
+In addition, some Cal-GETC requirements can also be completed using courses required for this associate degree for transfer major (known as “double-counting”).
 Meeting with a counselor to determine the most appropriate course choices will facilitate efficient completion of your transfer requirements.
 For students wishing to transfer to other universities (UC System, private, or out-of-state), the Associate Degree for Transfer may not provide adequate preparation for upper-division transfer admissions; it is critical that you meet with a CRC counselor to select and plan the courses for the major, as programs vary widely in terms of the required preparation.

 Associate Degrees